Aakash2206/Analyze_A-B_Test_Results/README.md

 # Analyze_A-B_Test_Results
 A/B tests are very commonly performed by data analysts and data scientists.
-It is important that you get some practice working with the difficulties of these.

 For this project, we will be working to understand the results of an A/B test run by an e-commerce website.
 The company has developed a new web page in order to try and increase the number of users who "convert," meaning the number of users who decide to pay for the company's product.